minima-global/minidocs/docs/runanode/securefunds.md

 **To lock your node:**

 1. Ensure you have **taken note of your seed phrase** and are storing it somewhere safe.
-2. Open the Security MiniDapp
-3. Select **Lock private keys**
+2. Open the Security MiniDapp and select **Lock private keys**
-4. Enter the same password twice
+3. Enter the same password twice

 :::important
 Your password should be over 12 characters and can use alphanumeric characters and the symbols provided.
 Do not use spaces.